rncm-prism/prism-samplernn/README.md

   --data_dir ./data \
   --num_epochs 100 \
   --batch_size 128 \
-  --max_checkpoints 2 \
-  --checkpoint_every 200 \
+  --checkpoint_every 5 \
   --output_file_dur 3 \
   --sample_rate 16000
 ```

-Temporary checkpoints storing the current state of the model are periodically saved to disk during each epoch, with a permanent checkpoint saved at the end of each epoch.
+Checkpoints storing the current state of the model are periodically saved to disk during training, with the default behaviour being to save a checkpoint at the end of each epoch.
+This interval may be modified through the `--checkpoint_every` parameter.
+By default every checkpoint will be saved, but this behaviour can be controlled using the `--checkpoint_policy` parameter.
+Pass `Best` to save only the latest best checkpoint according to the training metrics (loss and accuracy).
 An audio file is also generated at the end of an epoch, which may be used to assess the progress of the training.

 ### Statistics